YannLf3/FrontendMentor_Pricing-component/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/76837048/creating-the-simplest-html-toggle-button) - This helped me for creating the toggle button.
+- [Stack Overflow](https://stackoverflow.com/questions/76837048/creating-the-simplest-html-toggle-button) - This helped me for creating the toggle button.
 I really liked this pattern and will use it going forward.

 ### AI Collaboration